SoGar-code/CorpusBOX/README.md

 ### Prerequisite

-The installation of this repository requires Docker.
+The installation of this repository requires Docker (and Docker compose).
 Moreover, the embedding model used requires significant computation power and available space on the hard drive.

 ### Steps